Preparing for SaaS application data protection

 -

 Only if you plan to store the protected SaaS application data on an Azure target.
-For security purposes, it is recommended that you configure SaaS application backup options so that R‑Cloud creates the data mover in the Azure resource group to keep the protected data in the same Azure environment during the backup.
+For security purposes, it is recommended that you specify SaaS application configuration properties so that R‑Cloud creates the data mover in the Azure resource group to keep the protected data in the same Azure environment during the backup.

 Recommendation

-If you plan to use targets for storing the protected data, optimize the egress data costs by configuring SaaS application backup options so that the data mover uses the same or the nearest available region as the target.
+If you plan to use targets for storing the protected data, optimize the egress data costs by specifying SaaS application configuration properties so that the data mover uses the same region as the target.

 Note R‑Cloud performs automatic synchronization of SaaS applications at periodic intervals.
 However, you can at any time update the list of SaaS applications also manually by clicking Refresh.